Calculate Income Tax on Google Pay Transactions: Taxes in India & Tax on UPI Transactions

 • If the transaction requires TDS to be deducted, and an online TDS payment is to be made prior to making the payment then the TDS calculation has to be completed and then reduced by the total amount of the payment as well as the specifics of the transaction must be are entered when doing filing the TDS tax return.

-• Additionally, the tax department, also accepts online TDS payments.
+• Additionally, the tax department, the tax department also accepts online TDS payments.
 The tax department accepts online TDS payments through UPI.

 Conclusion